Prawirdani/qparser/README.md

     // Do something with pagination
 }
 ```
-By default, it does not validate empty query values.
-To perform empty value validation or implement some business rules validation, you can create your own validator or use a validator package like [validator](https://github.com/go-playground/validator).

 ### Multiple Values Query & Nested Struct
 To allow multiple values for a single query parameter, you can use a slice type.